stashed/docs/docs/concepts/crds/backupblueprint/index.md

 - **spec.schedule :** `spec.schedule` is the schedule that will be used to create `BackupConfiguration` for respective target.
 For more details, please visit [here](/docs/concepts/crds/backupconfiguration/index.md#specschedule).

 - **spec.backupHistoryLimit :** `spec.backupHistoryLimit` specifies a limit for backup history to keep for debugging purposes.
 For more details, please visit [here](/docs/concepts/crds/backupconfiguration/index.md#specbackuphistroylimit).

+- **spec.backupNamespace :**  `spec.backupNamespace` specifies the namespace where the backup resources (i.e. BackupConfiguration, BackupSession, Job, Repository etc.) will be created.

+- **spec.retryConfig :** `spec.retryConfig` specifies a retry logic for failed backup.
+For more details, please visit [here](/docs/concepts/crds/backupconfiguration/index.md#specretryconfig).

 - **spec.task :** `spec.task` specifies the name and the parameters of [Task](/docs/concepts/crds/task/index.md) to use to backup the target.
 You can template the name field with `TARGET_APP_VERSION` variable for database backup.
 Stash will replace this variable with respective database version.
 This will allow you to backup multiple database versions with the same `BackupBlueprint`.
 For more details, please check the following [guide](/docs/guides/auto-backup/database/index.md).